livingearth-system/livingearth-system.github.io/oceania/australia/index.md

                     newtab: true
               - title: "Cyanobacteria"
                 image: "/assets/img/australia/cyanobacteria.jpg"
-                description: "Free-living photosynthetic bacteria, more commonly known as blue-green algae.
+                description: "Free-living photosynthetic bacteria, more commonly knownas blue-green algae.
 Single-celled and photosynthetic, living freely in the water column or as mats attached to sediment, rocks and plants — an important component of freshwater ecosystems."
               - title: "Algae Biomass"
                 image: "/assets/img/australia/algae-biomass.jpg"
                 description: "Chlorophyll a is ubiquitous in phytoplankton and higher plants and a proxy for phytoplankton biomass.
 Cyanobacteria are also considered phytoplankton as they contain chlorophyll a, but they are not algae."
               - title: "Macroalgae"
                 image: "/assets/img/australia/macroalgae.jpg"
                 description: "Large, multicellular marine algae (seaweed).
-See the Big Seaweed Search project for citizen-science recording: bigseaweedsearch.org/explore"
+See the BigSeaweed Search project for citizen-science recording: bigseaweedsearch.org/explore"
           - title: "Soil"
             image: "/assets/img/australia/soil.jpg"
             descriptors: